 the costs of other value multiplying pursuits.

-teenager navigating RAF airplanes in world war 2 over modern-day Bangladesh and Myanmar.
-He had just come up to Cambridge
+navigating RAF airplanes in world war 2 over modern-day Bangladesh and Myanmar.
+He had just come up to Cambridge to be among

-to be among the last class to hear of Keynes 2 primary jobs for economists as system designers of the future - end poverty
+the last class to hear of Keynes 2 primary jobs for economists as system designers of the future - end poverty and ensure

-1948 to 1984, nobody saw more diversity of information on leadership decisions pass across his desk than Norman.
-And nobody
+1984, nobody saw more diversity of information on leadership decisions pass across his desk than Norman.
+And nobody cheered

-cheered on how the nearly half of peoples who lived in the East grew and grew from having little either happy or free to spend
+on how the nearly half of peoples who lived in the East grew and grew from having little either happy or free to spend their

 This open intelligence compass